dromara/disjob/README.en.md

 - Custom split tasks, override [JobHandler#split](scheduler-core/src/main/java/cn/ponfee/scheduler/core/handle/JobSplitter.java) to split a job to many tasks
 - Provides automatic saving (checkpoint) of task execution snapshots, so that execution information is not lost, and tasks interrupted due to abnormalities can be continued to execute
 - Provides the ability to control tasks during execution, and can suspend/cancel the tasks in progress at any time, and can also resume the execution of suspended tasks
 - Provides the ability to execute tasks dependently.
-After multiple tasks build a DAG dependency relationship, the tasks will be executed sequentially according to the established dependency order
+After multiple tasks build dependency relationship, the tasks will be executed sequentially according to the established dependency order

 ## [Download From Maven Central](https://central.sonatype.com/namespace/cn.ponfee)